 |search engine by freefind|

 NOTE: The following entry provides an example of the reviews we will post here.
 I chose these two houses because they are above and beyond the majority of the thousands of auctioneers in the U.S, not to mention the world.
-Ensuing reviews will essentially follow the same format, so if you subscribe to our newsletter, Spotlight for Collectors. we will give you a heads-up whenever new reviews are added.
+Ensuing reviews will essentially follow the same format, so if you subscribe to our newsletter, Spotlight for The Art & Antiques Market. we will give you a heads-up whenever new reviews are added.

 www.jamesdjulia.com - MorphyAuctions.com